Bira/octopus-carnival/_posts/2023-07-31-neverwinter-other-factions.md

 Harper's mission statement, and they are generally better at sticking to it than the Sons, but they were broken even more thoroughly by Cymril's death.
 She was their highest ranking member in the area.
-With her gone, there are about a dozen members left, with two of them being full agents.
+With her gone, there are about a dozen members left, and only two of them are full agents.

 These local Harpers are pretty focused on opposing Neverember at the moment and are completely ignorant of the machinations of the Thayans, Netherese, or Aboleths in the area.
-It's unlikely they will find out on their own, but if they do they will instantly shift their focus to opposing these greater threats.
+It's unlikely they will find out on their own, but if they learn through other means they will instantly shift their focus to opposing these greater threats.

-If the PCs manage to acquire a reputation as local heroes the Harpers might approach them and ask them to help the Sons of Alagondar get back on track.
-If one of the PCs is the Harper Agent, the Sons are unlikely to give them a pretty hostile reception.
+If the PCs manage to acquire a reputation as local heroes, the Harpers might approach them and ask them to help the Sons of Alagondar get back on track.

 ### Impressions

 The Harper presence in the city is larger than I was led to believe from reading the Harper Agent theme.
 My inclination is to only include them as written if the party doesn't have one or more PCs with that theme.
-If it does, then _they_ are the entirety of the Harper presence in the region.
+If it does, then the PC is the sole Harper left in the region.

 ## Many-Arrows Orcs

 The orcs of the North usually stayed away from the Neverwinter area, because the city was hostile to them and they had many stories about how the surrounding woods were haunted.
-The cataclysm made them dismiss these myths.
+They have recently dismissed these stories as myths and grown a little bolder and more curious.

 King Obould XVII of the Kingdom of Many-Arrows recently sent a scout force here with the mission to find what was going on and report back, but the force's